kamath/student-free-stuff/README.md

 Just a few schools have these
 * [Free Adobe Creative Cloud](https://www.adobe.com/in/creativecloud/buy/students.html) - some schools like UC Berkeley and Clemson have tie-ups with Adobe and can provide free Creative Cloud for their students.
 * [Free Atlassian tools](https://www.atlassian.com/classroom) - some schools offer popular Atlassian tools for free.
 They help with code reviews, bug tracking and other such things.
 * [Free Lynda Subscription](https://www.lynda.com/) - Sign in with organization email - provide details.
 Check with your school whether they have a subscription.
 Lynda is an amazing portal for online courses with a wide range of choices suited to meet every individual's needs.
+Your library might possibly have access to this too!